-Often short on food and water, the 47th Pennsylvanians also suffered from the harsh climate and long marches.
-The next day, on 8 April, they engaged in the Battle of Sabine Cross Roads (also known as the Battle of Mansfield).
+The next day, on 8 April, they engaged in the Battle of Sabine Cross Roads (also known as the Battle of Mansfield because of its proximity to the community of Mansfield).
 Rushed into battle ahead of other regiments in the 2nd Division, 60 members of the 47th were cut down during the intense back-and-forth barrage of rifle and cannon fire.

 The fighting waned only when darkness fell.
 Exhausted, the uninjured collapsed beside the gravely wounded.
 In the aftermath, several members of the regiment were reported as killed in action, but had actually survived.
 Others remained missing.
-After midnight, the surviving Union troops withdrew to Pleasant Hill.
+After midnight, the surviving Union troops withdrew to Pleasant Hill (now the Village of Pleasant Hill).
 The next day’s fighting proved to be even more intense.